 My assumption is the manpage is wrong and needs to be corrected as Tcl strings permit inclusion of values in the surrogate range.

-3.3.4 Variable length escape sequences
+escape sequences have

-The \U and \u escape sequences have variable lengths.
-This is probably by design as in Tcl 8 and not likely to be changed.
-I am listing it here because I find it confusing from a readability perspective.
-As an example, guess the result of
+to be changed.
+I am listing it here because I find it confusing from a

 string length \UABCDEF